Ex-FIFTY FIFTY members sued by former agency, Attrakt

 The K-pop agency alleges that those they filed the lawsuit against were involved in the “unjust” breach of the three K-pop idols’ contracts.
 “The estimated damages and penalty fees reached hundreds of billions of won,” the label said.

-“However, we demanded the partial payment of 130billion won (roughly US$100,000), considering the possibility of a further increase in damages in the future,” Attrakt said.
+“However, we demanded the partial payment of 13billion won (roughly US$10million), considering the possibility of a further increase in damages in the future,” Attrakt said.

 The lawsuit comes about two months after Attrakt terminated the contracts of members Aran, Sio and Saena, following a legal battle between the label and the K-pop idols over their contracts.